-With its durable design and excellent eco credentials, the Fjällraven Keb Hoodie W came recommended in our full review of fleeces and mid-layers.
-Lucy Wallace puts it to the test.
+With its durable design and excellent eco credentials Lucy Wallace puts the Fjällraven Keb Hoodie W to the test.

 The Fjällraven Keb Hoodie is warm, as you would expect with a wool mix fleece, and although fitted, the generous arm and body length keep drafts out and provide good coverage of the lower back.
 There’s a lavish pocket allocation too, with big handwarmer pockets and a napoleon pocket for smaller items.
 The hood is neat enough to wear under a helmet.
 I tested a size Medium, which felt quite roomy.